 Leaking fuel is a fire hazard.
-If there is a fuel joint on the outboard motor, disconnect the fuel line or close the fuel cock if the engine will be tilted for more than a few minutes.
+Tighten the air vent screw and place the fuel cock in the closed position if the outboard motor will be tilted for more than a few minutes.
 Otherwise fuel may leak.

-Before tilting the outboard motor, stop the engine by following the procedure
+- Before tilting the outboard motor, follow the procedure under "Stopping engine" in this chapter.

-- on page 33.
 Never tilt the outboard motor while the engine is running.
-Severe damage from overheating can result. - Do not tilt up the engine by pushing the tiller handle (if equipped) because this could break the handle.
+Severe damage from overheating can result. - Do not tilt up the engine by pushing the tiller handle because this could break the handle. - Keep the power unit higher than the propeller at all times.
+Otherwise water could run into the cylinder and cause damage. - The outboard motor cannot be tilted when in reverse or when the outboard motor is turned 180° (facing the rear).

-Procedure for tilting up
+Procedure for tilting up (manual tilt models)